Skyshader77/Lacryma-Hydra/chapter16-2.typ

 He threw her atop a nimbus.
 She spat out blood.
 When was the last time she had tasted her own blood?
 Erfan had been the last child to have reminded her of her own mortality.
 She wanted to laugh.
 The Goddess bleeding?
 The Goddess herself defeated?
 Claradore and Nix would be ecstatic.

-Alexander had vanished by the time she could scour her surroundings again.
+Sixtus had vanished by the time she could scour her surroundings again.

 In the distance she peered a bird with a human head.
 It sneered atrociously before flying away.
-Alexander and now this.
+Sixtus and now this.
 Nix would have said that the complexity of her predicament had increased exponentially.
 Serena would have agreed.
 The day had come.